ionoid/mkiot/README.md

 ## Introduction

-`mkiot` build IoT apps artifacts for Edge and IoT Linux devices.
+`mkiot` makes it easy to build IoT apps and artifacts for Linux IoT and Edge devices.
 Internally It uses `debootstrap` and other classic Linux tools. `mkiot` provides these benefits:

 * Produces classic archives format: `tar archive` files.
 Other formats like `zip` etc will be added soon.